Julie Packard, Founder and Executive Director of the Monterey Bay Aquarium

-Julie Packard is executive director of the acclaimed Monterey Bay Aquarium, which she helped found in the late 1970s as the nation’s first major public aquarium dedicated to interpreting marine life of a single region.
-She is an international leader in the field of ocean conservation, and a leading voice for science-based policy reform in support of healthy oceans.
+Julie Packard is executive director of the acclaimed Monterey Bay Aquarium, an international leader in the field of ocean conservation, and a leading voice for science-based policy reform in support of a healthy ocean.

-She was a member of the Pew Oceans Commission and serves on the Joint Oceans Commission Initiative, where she works to implement comprehensive reform of U.S. ocean policy.
+Julie was a member of the Pew Oceans Commission and serves on the Joint Ocean Commission Initiative, where she works to implement comprehensive reform of U.S. ocean policy.
 She has addressed ocean issues as a featured speaker at international conferences, including the World Trade Organization, the International Aquarium Congress and the Seafood Summit.

-A marine biologist, Packard earned bachelors and masters degrees in biology from the University of California, Santa Cruz, with a focus on marine algae.
+A marine biologist, Julie earned both a bachelor's degree and master's degree in biology from the University of California, Santa Cruz, with a focus on marine algae.

 Awards and Honors

 2019: James C. Morgan Global Humanitarian Award, The Tech Interactive